zupo/peps/pep-0xxx.rst

 7. Reporting errors to the caller, currently implemented by the `SSLError`_ class in the ``ssl`` module.
 8. Specifying certificates to load, either as client or server certificates.
+9. Specifying which trust database should be used to validate certificates presented by a remote peer.

 While it is technically possible to define (2) in terms of (3), for the sake of simplicity it is easier to define these as two separate ABCs.
 Implementations